tobioyelekan/bitchat-android/README.md

 # bitchat for Android

 A secure, decentralized, peer-to-peer messaging app that works over Bluetooth mesh networks.
-No internet required, no servers, no phone numbers - just pure encrypted communication.
+No internet required for mesh chats, no servers, no phone numbers - just pure encrypted communication.
+Bitchat also supports geohash channels, which use an internet connection to connect you with others in your geographic area.

 This is the **Android port** of the original [bitchat iOS app](https://github.com/jackjackbits/bitchat), maintaining 100% protocol compatibility for cross-platform communication.